Nobel Laureates Receive Prizes At Home Amid Pandemic - UrduPoint

 Nobel Laureates Receive Prizes At Home Amid Pandemic

-Adjusting to a world where travel is hampered by the pandemic, this year's Nobel laureates will receive their prizes at home this week following the cancellation of the traditional Stockholm and Oslo ceremonie
+Adjusting to a world where travel is hampered by the pandemic, this year's Nobel laureates will receive their prizes at home this week following the cancellation of the traditional Stockholm and Oslo ceremonies

 The awards in the six categories were announced in nearly typical fashion in October, albeit with fewer reporters in physical attendance.